The four formulas, side by side

 Reliability bands — why the confidence widens

 LeSuer 1997 validated multiple 1RM prediction equations against true 1RM testing across bench, squat, and deadlift.
-The headline finding: prediction error within ~2% at ≤5 reps, ~5% at 6–10, growing sharply past 10.
-The reliability bands surfaced above are StrengthMath methodology grounded in those directional findings — labeled as such in the engine output.
+The headline directional finding: prediction error stays low at ≤5 reps and grows sharply past 10 — the specific ±2/±5/±10% bucket values here are StrengthMath methodology synthesizing that direction, not exact bounds LeSuer published.
+The reliability bands surfaced above are StrengthMath methodology informed by LeSuer's directional findings — the specific ± bounds are a defensible synthesis, not a verbatim LeSuer table.
+The engine labels them as such in its output.

-- HIGH (≤5 reps): ±2%.
+- HIGH (≤5 reps): ±2% StrengthMath band.
 Use for programming and for estimating peak attempts.

-- VERY NOISY (16+ reps): ±15%.
+- VERY NOISY (16+ reps): ±15% StrengthMath band.
 The four formulas diverge sharply; the headline is directional only.

 A worked example — 100 kg × 5 bench